Jundyn/Host-a-Dynamic-Ecommerce-Website-on-AWS-with-Terraform/README.md

 # Hosting a Dynamic Ecommerce Website on AWS with Terraform

 Welcome to the repository for hosting a dynamic ecommerce website on AWS using Terraform.
-This project demonstrates how to set up a highly available, scalable, and fault-tolerant web application environment on AWS.
+This project provides a comprehensive guide and set of Terraform scripts for setting up a scalable, highly available, and fault-tolerant web application infrastructure on Amazon Web Services (AWS).

+In today's digital landscape, having a reliable and efficient ecommerce platform is crucial for business success.
+This project leverages Terraform, an Infrastructure as Code (IaC) tool, to automate the deployment and management of AWS resources.
+By using Terraform, you can version control your infrastructure, ensure consistency across environments, and easily scale your application to handle varying levels of traffic.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)